kesavandevops/devops-portfolio/06-enterprise-project/README.md

   Open: `http://localhost:3000/`

-  * Add Prometheus datasource at `http://prometheus:9090`
+  * Prometheus datasource is already preconfigured via ConfigMap
   * Import dashboards for app & system metrics (if you have JSONs from Project 03)

 ---